 There are thousands of different job roles within Surrey County Council, and if you'd like to apply for a vacancy we would certainly welcome your application.
 We recognise that for some of you this will be your first job, or maybe the first time you've applied for a role in a long time, and so we are providing here some guidance and advice for applying.

-With our roles being so varied, we recommend using the advice below as guidelines only and applying it where suitable.
+With our roles being so varied, we recommend using the advice below as guidelines only, and applying it where suitable.

-Every job has a job description and a person specification/selection criteria.
+Every job has a job description and a person specification / selection criteria.

 The job description gives information about the duties of the job for which you are applying, who you would report to and where you would work.

-We encourage applicants to apply on line if possible.
+We encourage applicants to apply on line wherever possible.
 If you need to apply in another format (e.g. in Braille, on cassette, on paper or using the council's easy read application form) please contact us.

 For the application form you will need to have to hand: